rust-lang/rustc-dev-guide/src/rustdoc.md

   * If you've used `rustup toolchain link local /path/to/build/$TARGET/stage1` previously, then after the previous build command, `cargo +local doc` will Just Work.
-* Use `./x.py doc --stage 1 library/std` to use this rustdoc to generate the standard library docs.
+* Use `./x.py doc --stage 1 std` to use this rustdoc to generate the standard library docs.
   * The completed docs will be available in `build/$TARGET/doc/std`, though the bundle is meant to be used as though you would copy out the `doc` folder to